-Banners are given to the top three per capita giving clubs in each district.
+Banners are given to the top three Annual Fund per capita giving clubs in each district.
 To be eligible, clubs must achieve a minimum of \$50 in per capita annual giving.
-This banner is awarded at the end of the Rotary year.
+This banner recognition is awarded at the conclusion of the Rotary year.

-100% Paul Harris Fellow Club
+100% Paul Harris Society Club